 - Request a transcript of your income tax payments from the IRS website.
 If you owe federal or state taxes, consider speaking with a certified tax preparer about paying those taxes.

-- Schedule a consultation with a competent immigration attorney to evaluate your immigration history and identify current opportunities or issues that may be of concern.
+- Schedule a consultation with a competent immigration attorney in Santa Ana to evaluate your immigration history and identify current opportunities or issues that may be of concern.